nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ### [DocumentReference](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1)

-DocumentReference resources **SHOULD** be included in the event message as pointers to endpoints where the subscriber can retrieve information specifically related to the encounter.
+Pointers to APIs exposed by the publisher, where event-related information can be retrieved by the subscriber **MUST** be included as DocumentReference within the event message.

-The included DocumentReference pointers should conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model.
-These DocumentReferences may point to data at different levels of granularity, some may point at an encounter as a whole or may point at specific data such as vaccinations or allergies as defined within the NRL specification.
-Retrieval of the supporting information using the information in the DocumentReference pointer should use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)
+These DocumentReference resources **MUST** conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model.
+These DocumentReferences may point to event-related information at different levels of granularity, some may point at an encounter as a whole or may point at specific event-related information such as vaccinations or allergies as defined within the NRL specification.
+Retrieval of this supporting information using the information in the DocumentReference pointer **MUST** use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

-The DocumentReference resource(s) included in the event message should conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below:
+The DocumentReference resource(s) included in the event message **MUST** conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below:

 | Resource Cardinality | 0..* |